inertia7/timeSeries_sp500_R/reports/ds_write_up.md

 *ACF* stands for "autocorrelation function" and *PACF* stands for "partial autocorrelation function".
 The *ACF* and *PACF* diagnosis is employed over a time-series to determine the order for which we are going to create our model using *ARIMA* modeling.
 Loosely speaking, a time-series is *stationary* when its mean, variance, and *autocorrelation* remain constant over time.

 These functions help us understand the correlation component of different data points at different time *lags*. *Lag* refers to the time difference between one observation and a previous observation in a dataset.
-When there is large autocorrelation within our lagged values, we see geomtric decay in our plots, which is a huge indicator that we will have to take the difference of our time series object.
+When there is large autocorrelation within our lagged values, we see geometric decay in our plots, which is a huge indicator that we will have to take the difference of our time series object.
 Let's examine our plots!

-To carry out our *ACF* and *PACF* diagnosis in R we use the the `grid.arrange()` method, which we referenced from the `gridExtra` package in **R**.
-We include our time-series object as the argument.

     # DIAGNOSING ACF AND PACF PLOTS
-    plot_acf_pacf(sp500_TR, 'S&P 500')
+    plot_acf_pacf(sp500_training, 'S&P 500')

 <img src="https://raw.githubusercontent.com/inertia7/timeSeries_sp500_R/master/reports/figures/acf_pacf.png">